Kazmimasooma/Group-1-Disney/README.md

 ### K-means Clustering Model
 #### Analysis & Visualization
-While we have completed our first ML model using K-means clustering, we have also detected the poor performance with our model as the data visualisation shows that it is an elongated data.
+While we have completed our first ML model using K-means clustering, while it fulfills what we need, one of the drawback of K-Means Cluster is the inability to understand why the different movies have been cluster together.
 Therefore we have decided to add another ML model to support and strengthen our initial K-means Cluster model.

 #### ML clusters visualization